Healthdirect Free Australian health advice you can count on.

 • Make exercise fun and choose activities you enjoy.

-• Tell yourself why you're exercising — simply being aware of why you want to exercise can help motivate you into action.
+• Tell yourself why you are exercising — being aware of why you want to exercise can help motivate you into action.

 Resources and support

-There are many great resources online to help you to start doing cardiovascular exercise.
-Here's a few:
+There are many great resources online to help you start doing cardiovascular exercise.
+Here are a few:

 Learn more here about the development and quality assurance of healthdirect content.